scala/scala3/docs/docs/reference/contextual/extension-methods.md

 assuming the common extended value `ss` as receiver.

 Collective extensions like these are a shorthand for individual extensions where each method is defined separately.
-For instance, the first extension above expands to
+For instance, the first extension above expands to:

 ```scala
 extension (ss: Seq[String])